Guru5290/Mobile_ML_Robot/README.md

 - all instances of serial ports use `dev/serial/by-id` path.
 This was preferred over `dev/serial/by-path` and `dev/tty*` because it depends on the device ID rather than the port used or connection order
 - Electronic cats provides a [calibration sketch](https://github.com/ElectronicCats/mpu6050/wiki/4.-Examples#zero) for the IMU.
 This improved accuracy greatly.

+## Note on Localization
+In testing, it was noted that localization using AMCL (the default for Nav2) was unsatisfactory.
+The map and laser scan would go out of alignment very quickly, causing navigation to fail.
+A few attempts were made to tune the [parameters](/pi-code/src/jkl/config/nav2_params.yaml) using [this guide](https://automaticaddison.com/ros-2-navigation-tuning-guide-nav2/) but the performance was still sub-par.
+A little research showed **many** others shared our discontent and so provided promising alternatives to AMCL:
+1. jie_ware youtube [here](https://youtu.be/sZ5_NEt1vI4?si=0gPA8b-hRr3kHton) and github [here](https://github.com/6-robot/jie_ware) ROS1 :(
+2. als_ros youtube [here](https://youtu.be/wsoXvUgJvWk?si=MrWsakbt202Rw9hv) and github [here](https://github.com/NaokiAkai/als_ros) ROS1 :(
+3. WLOC youtube [here](https://youtu.be/ik6-cSJZV1k?si=ls9vA8XfLilKkfMt) no source could be found :(
+4. rtabmap github [here](https://github.com/introlab/rtabmap/tree/humble-devel) huge and reportedly high compute requirements :( However, it supports mapping with stereo RGB-D cameras, 3D lidar, and [a lot more](https://github.com/introlab/rtabmap/wiki/Tutorials)
+5. GMCL youtube [here](https://youtu.be/J9ZcCon6k-g?si=GTzK6mh_Yn7lSSTg) and github here
+6. neo_localization github [here](https://github.com/neobotix/neo_localization2/tree/humble) docs [here](https://neobotix-docs.de/ros/packages/neo_localization.html)

+We only tested neo_localization and jie_ware.
+Neo_localization was just a drop-in replacement for AMCL, but was indistinguishable from it.
+Perhaps with a little more tuning and consideration, it could be ironed out.

+Jie_ware was written for ROS1.
+After a little effort to port it to ROS2, we found it to be very aggressive, exactly what we wanted.
+We could have tested the others but they either required a lot more effort to integrate.
+Jie_ware only had 3 source files

 # Usage
 ##
 - Wifi (or ethernet) has to be connected, on both pi and PC whenever you're running ROS, especially if using cyclone DDS as the RMW_IMPLEMENTATION